-2A First-time Full-time Freshmen Full-time Undergrad (Incl.
+H2A H2A Numbe Number of Enrolled Students Awarded Non-need-based Scholarships and Grants First-time s: List the number of degree-seeking full-time and Less Than Full-time Freshmen (Incl.
 Fresh.)
-Less Than Full-time Undergrad 2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 82 266 37 A 0) Average dollar amount of institutional non- need-based scholarship and grant aid awarded to students in line n \$ 6,756 \$ 5,205 \$ 2,791 4 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 L. q) Average dollar amount of institutional non- need-based athletic scholarships and grants awarded to students in line p \$0 \$ O \$ 0 Note: These are the graduates and loc Include: 2015 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2014 and June 30, 2015. only loans made to students who borrowed while enrolled at your institution. co-signed loans.
-Exclude: students who transferred an types to in clude and exclude ir n order to fill out CDS H4 and H5. in. money borrowed at other institutions. parent loans your in students who did not graduate or w e the number of students in the 2015 under stitution as first-time students and received 2014 and June 30, 2015.
-Exclude students graduate clas a bachelor's s who started at degree between e or certificate (but no bachelor's degree) er and percent of students in class (defined I, non-federal, and any loan sources, and th borrowed the class (defined in Percent of the class Average per-undergraduate-borrower cumulative H4 above) (defined above) who principal borrowed, of those in the first column who borrowed (nearest borrowed 1%) (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. 460 66.00% \$28,368 Include both Federal Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal 65.00% \$25,722 457 Direct Student Loans and Federal Family Education Loans. c) Institutional loan programs.
+Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 82 266 37 H2A 0) Average dollar amount of institutional non- need-based scholarship and grant aid awarded to students in line n \$ 6,756 \$ 5,205 \$ 2,791 H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 H2A q) Average dollar amount of institutional non- need-based athletic scholarships and grants awarded to students in line p \$ 0 \$ 0 \$ 0 class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2014 and June 30, 2015.

+Н3 Incorporated into H1 above.

+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Include: 2015 undergraduate only loans made to students who borrowed while enrolled at your institution.

+Exclude: students who transferred

+money borrowed at other

+institutions.

+parent loans

+students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

+Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed the class (defined in H4 above) who borrowed Percent of the class (defined above) who borrowed (nearest 1%) Average per-undergraduate-borrower cumulative principal borrowed, of those in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+460 66.00% \$28,368 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+457 65.00% \$25,722 c) Institutional loan programs.
 0 0.00% \$0 d) State loan programs.
-0 0.00% \$0 e) Private alternative loans made by 70 10.00% \$18,492 a bank or lender.
+0 0.00% \$0 e) Private alternative loans made by a bank or lender.
+70 10.00% \$18,492

-H5
+^{} co-signed loans.